Informative vector graphic of autonomous driving levels

 Level 5 (L5): Full Automation

-How do regulations impact autonomous driving?
+How do regulations affect autonomous driving?

-What is the Future of Autonomous Vehicles?
+What is the future of autonomous vehicles?